Water Filter for Clean Drinking Water

 4. Ultrafiltration Straws & Bag Filters

 Most used by backpackers and campers.
 These filters apply pressure (such as sucking on a straw or squeezing a bag) to push water through very small pores that prevent bacteria, protozoa, and occasionally viruses from passing through.
 Very lightweight, but low capacity.
-Not suitable for families or use at home for extended periods.
+Not suitable for families or for extended use at home.

 5. DIY Slow Sand Filters

 If you have the room and enjoy a challenge, you can build your own system from sand, gravel, and a bucket.
-These filter water over a period of time, primarily from surface sources.
+These filter water over time, primarily from surface sources.
 They are inexpensive to construct, but they do require care and upkeep.
 Also, not so speedy.

 Every type has its place.
 Research the source of your water and choose a system that suits your lifestyle.